yxuco/enftapp/README.md

 ## Create project

-Install `yarn` which is similar to `npm`, but required to generate frontend project by using [create-eth-app](https://github.com/paulrberg/create-eth-app).
+Install `yarn` which is similar to `npm`, but it is required to generate frontend project by using [create-eth-app](https://github.com/paulrberg/create-eth-app).

 ```bash
 npm install -g yarn
 ```

-Create `react` app for dApp:
+Create [React](https://reactjs.org) UI for dApp:

 ```bash
 mkdir frontend